 Whether you normally work from home or have been forced to, due to COVD-19 – you may now feel that you are moving less than usual.
-Your step counts may be down and the time you spend at the computer, on the phone and in front of the T.V, might have increased a lot.
-During busy periods, other barriers to exercise are, a lack of access to exercise facilities (gyms, exercise classes etc.) due to travel or a lack of time.
+Your step counts may be down and the time you spend at the computer, on the phone, and in front of the TV, might have increased a lot.
+During busy periods, other barriers to exercise are, a lack of access to exercise facilities (gyms, exercise classes, etc.) due to travel or a lack of time.
 So, to counteract the sedentary time and to help maintain your physical and mental health here are some simple home exercises which most people should be able to do at home without the need for special equipment!
-Why not give them a try!
+Why not give them a try?
+Try our Keep Fit without the gym methods.
 Please see below attached video.

 We are also running Online Pilates Classes which can be taken in the comfort of your own home, go to our Pilates Information page for further details.

 Benefits: Spinal mobility into flexion and extension and weight-bearing into the upper limbs

 Instruction: On all fours, hands stacked under the shoulders and knees underneath the hips.
 Initiate the movement from the pelvis.
 As you exhale, tuck your tailbone down as you arch your spine.
 Then inhale, lift the tailbone towards the ceiling, and allow your spine to move into extension.
 Let your head follow the flow of your spine.

 Benefits: Spinal mobility, glute, and hamstring strength.

 Instruction: Lie on the floor, feet on a chair hip-width apart.
 Pushing through your feet, lift your pelvis and spine off the floor ideally until your hips are in line with your knees and shoulders.
 Pause at the top before rolling back down slowly.
 Repeat 8-10 times.

 Thread the needle: